Skip to content

 Call 0808 196 8584 for urgent assistance.

 When you incorporate your business within the UK, your small business can gain credibility and reputational advantages.
 This is because incorporation boosts your legitimacy in the eyes of consumers and lenders.
-Likewise, your private limited company could potentially receive greater access to business loans.
-You could open new business bank accounts and take loans out under your corporation‘s name rather than your own.
+Likewise, your private limited company potentially receive greater access to business loans.
+You could open new business bank accounts and take loans out under your limited company’s name rather than your own.

 When you become a limited company, your legal obligations change in relation to tax.
 As a sole trader, you will be subject to income tax rates and national insurance.
-All income will be treated as your own and will be calculated using your self-assessment tax return.
-In contrast, a corporation will pay corporation tax on any business profits they have made.
+HMRC treats all your income as personal income and will be calculated using your self-assessment tax return.
+On the other hand, a limited company will pay corporation tax on any business profits they have made.

-Sole trader businesses are intrinsically linked with their owners as their legal identities are the same.
+Sole trader businesses are closely tied to their owners as their legal identities are the same.
 When a sole trader passes away, their business will usually die with them.
 In contrast, a limited company does not die when a shareholder dies.
-Shareholders can typically pass on their ownership either through inheritance or transfer of their share via sale like any other piece of property.
+Shareholders can typically pass on their ownership either through inheritance or transfer of their shares via sale, like any other piece of property.

 Key Takeaways

 Incorporating a business in the UK can be beneficial for any business.
 The main reason to incorporate is to protect your personal assets.
 Once your business becomes a limited company, you and your business are treated as separate entities with distinct legal personalities.
-Simply put, if the business fails, your personal assets will be protected.
-You might also gain tax benefits depending on how your company is structured, as limited companies are subject to different tax obligations than sole traders who pay income tax.
+If the business fails, your personal assets will be protected.
+You might also gain tax benefits depending on how your company is structured, as limited companies are subject to different tax obligations than sole traders, who pay income tax.

 Frequently Asked Questions